-KGS has five operating businesses: Defense Rocket Support Services ("DRSS"), Microwave Electronics ("ME"), Space, Training and Cybersecurity Solutions ("ST&C"), C5ISR Systems/Modular Systems ("MS"), and Kratos Turbine Technologies ("KTT"), that provide technology based defense solutions, involving products and services, primarily for mission critical U.S. national security priorities, with the primary focus relating to the nation's Command, Control, Communications, Computing, Combat Systems, Intelligence, Surveillance ("C5ISR") and Reconnaissance requirements.
+KGS has five operating segments: Defense Rocket Support Services ("DRSS"), Microwave Electronics ("ME"), Space, Training and Cybersecurity Solutions ("ST&C"), Modular Systems ("MS"), and Kratos Turbine Technologies ("KTT"), that provide technology based defense solutions, involving products and services, primarily for mission critical U.S. national security priorities, with the primary focus relating to the nation's Command, Control, Communications, Computing, Combat

+Systems, Intelligence, Surveillance ("C5ISR") and Reconnaissance requirements.
 The US reportable segment provides unmanned aerial systems, unmanned ground, and unmanned seaborne systems.
-We have identified our reporting units to be the DRSS, ME, ST&C, MS, and KTT operating segments, within the KGS reportable segment, and the US reportable segment, each of which has been assessed and evaluated for potential impairment in our fiscal year 2020 annual test.
+We have identified our reporting units to be the DRSS, ME, ST&C, MS, and KTT operating segments, within the KGS reportable segment, and the US reportable segment, each of which has been assessed and evaluated for potential impairment in our fiscal year 2019 annual test.

-We test goodwill for impairment by first performing a qualitative assessment, and then a quantitative assessment if necessary.
-If, after performing a qualitative assessment and after assessing the totality of events or circumstances such as macroeconomic, industry and market conditions, cost factors, and overall financial performance, we determine that it is more likely than not (that is, a likelihood of more than 50 percent) that the fair value of a reporting unit is greater than its carrying amount, then a quantitative assessment is not unnecessary.
-If, after performing a qualitative assessment we determine it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill, then a quantitative assessment is performed to determine if an impairment exists.
-For operations where a quantitative assessment is performed, the identification and measurement of impairment involves the estimation of the fair value of reporting units to determine the amount of the impairment.
+We test goodwill for impairment by performing a qualitative assessment or using a two-step impairment process.
+If we choose to perform a qualitative assessment and determine it is more likely than not that an impairment may exist, the two-step impairment process is then performed.
+For operations where the two-step process is used, the identification and measurement of impairment involves the estimation of the fair value of reporting units.
+If the fair value is determined to be less than the carrying value, a second step is performed to determine the amount of the impairment.
 When any impairment has occurred, a charge to operations is recorded.
 In order to test for potential impairment, we estimate the fair value of each of the impacted reporting units based on a comparison and weighting of the income approach, specifically the discounted cash flow ("DCF") method and the market approach, which estimates the fair value of our reporting units based upon comparable market prices and recent transactions and also validates the reasonableness of the implied multiples from the income approach.

-In testing for impairment of our goodwill using a quantitative assessment at a particular reporting unit, we make assumptions about the amount and timing of future expected cash flows, terminal growth rates, appropriate discount rates, market multiples, and the control premium a controlling shareholder could be expected to pay:
+In testing for impairment of our goodwill using a two-step impairment process at a particular reporting unit, we make assumptions about the amount and timing of future expected cash flows, terminal growth rates, appropriate discount rates, market multiples, and the control premium a controlling shareholder could be expected to pay:

 - The timing of future cash flows within our DCF analysis is based on our most recent forecasts and other estimates.
 Our historical growth rates and operating results are not indicative of our projected growth rates and operating results as a consequence of our acquisitions and divestitures. - The terminal growth rate is used to calculate the value of cash flows beyond the last projected period in our DCF analysis and reflects our best estimates for stable, perpetual growth of our reporting units. - We use estimates of market participant weighted average cost of capital ("WACC") as a basis for determining the discount rates to apply to our reporting units' future expected cash flows.
 The significant assumptions within our WACC are: (a) equity risk premium, (b) beta, (c) size premium adjustments, (d) cost of debt and (e) capital structure assumptions.
-In addition, we may use a company specific risk adjustment which is a subjective adjustment that, by its very nature does not include market related data, but instead examines the prospects of the reporting unit relative to the broader industry to determine if there are specific factors, which may make it more "risky" relative to the industry. - Recent historical market multiples are used to estimate future market pricing.
+In addition, we use a company specific risk adjustment which is a subjective adjustment that, by its very nature does not include market related data, but instead examines the prospects of the reporting unit relative to the broader industry to determine if there are specific factors, which may make it more "risky" relative to the industry. - Recent historical market multiples are used to estimate future market pricing.